 Big Mac is one of the few players to ever launch a ball completely out of Dodger Stadium, but we’re highlighting this one instead thanks to the quality of the pitcher.
 Randy Johnson went 20-4 with a 2.28 ERA and 291 strikeouts in 1997, but in this case, power collided with power.
 The Big Unit put this pitch on the outer half of the plate, and McGwire still pulled it to the back wall of the Kingdome.
 The best distance guess at the time: 538 feet.
 Wow.

 Our obligatory Coors Field selection goes to this Piazza blast that just kept going and going.
 None other than Darren Holmes, the Rockies pitcher who coughed it up, estimates that this ball went “probably 560 feet” -- off a changeup, no less.
-Story’s 505-footer reached the concourse down the line in left field; Piazza hit the concourse in the left-center power alley.
+Story’s 487-footer from 2018 reached the concourse down the left-field line; Piazza hit the concourse in the left-center power alley.

 Has there ever been a more satisfying payoff from a hitter stepping to the plate and doing exactly what everyone hopes he would do?
-This was Bonds, baseball’s most fearsome slugger, digging in for a rare Interleague at-bat in iconic Yankee Stadium -- the House that Ruth Built -- and launching a towering rocket to the nosebleeds in right field.
+This was Bonds, baseball’s most fearsome slugger, digging in for a rare Interleague at-bat in iconic Yankee Stadium -- the House that Ruth Built -- and rewarding us with a towering rocket to the right-field nosebleeds.

 Legend has it that Bonds promised Bobby Bonilla before the game that he’d hit the ball out of the stadium if Yankees pitcher Ted Lilly challenged him inside.
 Lilly challenged him and Bonds, in the words of broadcaster Jon Miller, hit one to New Jersey.